Memorable Manitobans: Eleanor Boyce (1898-1997)

 Educator, school inspector.

-Born in New Brunswick around 1899, aunt of J. R. Boyce, she was educated at the New Brunswick Normal School then, in 1919, took up her first teaching position, of a one-room high school at Ethelbert, working there until 1922.
+Born at St. John, New Brunswick on 3 December 1898, aunt of Joseph Russell Boyce, she was educated at the St. Francis Xavier University (Antigonish, Nova Scotia) and the New Brunswick Normal School.
+In 1919, she took up her first teaching position, at a one-room high school at Ethelbert, working there until 1922.
 From Ethelbert, she was Principal at Wingham School (1922-1925), Elm Creek School (1925-1935), and Roland School (1935-1941).
 From there, she went to the Central Normal School in Winnipeg, where she instructed during the 1940s and also gave radio addresses on a variety of educational topics.